BleedingEdgeXL/ArrobaLite/README.md

 Basic annotation library for Android Sqllite

 # Installation
-import simpleDbAnnotations_1.0.aar as a new Android Module.
+import arrobaLiteLibrary-xxx.aar as a new Android Module.

 # Annotations